BetExChange/Client/README.md

 #### Prerequisites:
 - User must be logged in.
 - At least one product should exist.
-- User must be on the product details page of a listing.
+- User must be on the product details page of a position.

 #### Requirements:
-- When the seller navigates to the market state section, they should see a summary of active offers and listings for the specified product.
+- When the seller navigates to the market state section, they should see a summary of active offers and positions for the specified product.

 #### Edge Cases:
 - If no market data is available, a message should indicate that there is currently no market activity.